blieque/whereami/README.md

     - Enable *Copy* buttons on each round of each game.

 1. The gamemaster clicks *Copy* on the first round of the chosen game and pastes the result in the text chat of the conference call.
+This requires rich text support in the chat application.

 1. The players simultaneously click the provided link and attempt to guess the city they're shown.
 Anyone may shout out an answer.